×

 Locate the three dots in the top left-hand corner, click it, select "File", then press "Offline Mode" to switch it off.

-Turn on Spotify Offline Mode on Desktop
+Turn Off Spotify Offline Mode on Desktop

 #1.
 Restart Your Wi-Fi: